-The first person I want to thank for encouraging me to become an artist is my Mother.
+The first person who encouraged me to become an artist was my mother.
 When she was young, she had the looks and talent to become a successful entertainer.
 That is if she would have had the opportunty.
 As a single parent, however, she had to let go of those dreams to take care of me.
 If there were problems I didn't know about it, and I never once heard her complain.
 When she could, she sang with bands in nightclubs, danced when opportunities arose, and played the piano whenever there was free time.
 The rest of the time she was working at jobs to make sure there was enough food on the table; that I had decent clothes to wear, and that all the bills were paid, including art lessons.
 Late in life she produced several CD's, and published two books; one a mystery, and the other, a compilation of short stories based on her life experiences.
 Ellen gave me moral support throughout her life until she passed away on December 4, 2017 at age 92.

-JAMES JULIUS KILLOUGH (Architect, Collector, Entrepeneur, Art Dealer)
+James Julius Killough (Architect, Collector, Entrepeneur, Art Dealer)

 As a novice painter with very little money, J.J. had each individual who wanted my work arrange to pay $100.00 per month.
 After awhile, I had a monthly income that made it possible for me to survive and keep working until 1981 when I obtained my masters degree.
 I also felt honored that he added some of my work to his own collection.
 Unfortunately J.J. passed away in 2012, but I owe him a debt of gratitude for everything he did for me over those years.
 I miss his counsel, patience, wit, and sense of humor.

-HARRISON ITZ (Owner, Harris Gallery, Houston)
+Harrison Itz (Owner, Harris Gallery, Houston)

 Harrison initially opened the gallery in 1977 with his partner, David Harris.
 David eventually decided to go into another business, and Harrison became sole owner, but kept the original Harris Gallery name.
 He successfully operated the gallery for 38 years, and finally closed in December of 2015 to retire.
 He represented my work for 34 of those years, and I have to credit him with establishing my professional career.
 When I decided to stop teaching and paint full time, he offered to pay me a stipend; something unheard of in galleries today.
 Harrison is a rare individual, a friend, and I owe him a huge debt of gratitude.

 Denise was a graduate student at Carnegie Mellon University in Theatre and Set Design; Robert Merrill's makeup artist, wardrobe assistant to actress Julie Haydon, and worked on movie sets like "Heat of the Night" and "Day of the Dead".
-She has been a costume designer for such places as the Santa Fe Opera, and Magic Theatre here in San Antonio, and has designed and painted clothing for retail businesses.
-Above all, she designs and fabricates beautiful handmade jewelry with clients both home and abroad.
+She has also been a costume designer for such places as the Santa Fe Opera, and Magic Theatre here in San Antonio.
+Currently, she designs and fabricates beautiful handmade jewelry for clients both home and abroad.